dotnet/sdk/documentation/general/torn-sdk.md

 Another reason is that teams use older Visual Studio versions due to internal constraints: like an organizational policy.
 At the same time they install the latest .NET SDK which puts them into a torn state.

 This also hits any customer that uses a preview version of .NET SDK.
-These inherently represent a torn SDK state because they almost never match the compiler in Visual Studio This results in blockers for big teams like Bing from testing out our previews.
+These inherently represent a torn SDK state because they almost never match the compiler in Visual Studio.
+This results in blockers for big teams like Bing from testing out our previews.

 ## Goals